smallstep/certificates/docs/GETTING_STARTED.md

         against token reuse.
 The default value is `false`.
 Do not change this unless you know what you are doing.

+        SSH CA properties

+        * `minUserSSHDuration`: do not allow certificates with a duration less than this value.

+        * `maxUserSSHDuration`: do not allow certificates with a duration greater than this value.

+        * `defaultUserSSHDuration`: if no certificate validity period is specified, use this value.

+        * `minHostSSHDuration`: do not allow certificates with a duration less than this value.

+        * `maxHostSSHDuration`: do not allow certificates with a duration greater than this value.

+        * `defaultHostSSHDuration`: if no certificate validity period is specified, use this value.

+        * `enableSSHCA`: enable all provisioners to generate SSH Certificates.
+        The deault value is `false`.
+You can enable this option per provisioner by setting it to `true` in the provisioner claims.

     - `provisioners`: list of provisioners.
+    See the [provisioners documentation](./provisioners.md).
+Each provisioner
-Each provisioner has a `name`, associated public/private keys, and an optional `claims` attribute that will override any values set in the global `claims` directly underneath `authority`.
+    has an optional `claims` attribute that can override any attribute defined at the level above in the `authority.claims`.

 `step ca init` will generate one provisioner.
 New provisioners can be added by running `step ca provisioner add`.